Information détaillée concernant le cours

 Participants will also select what they consider to be a 'model article' (in English) in their specific field of research.
 It should be an article from a high-impact international journal and the type of study should ideally be similar to their own.
 The model article will be used as a source of stylistic and linguistic information during the workshop.

-Work will be required one week prior to the workshop date.
-Participants are asked to bring (for online workshop: to have ready access to) their own copy of their writing sample (biography and one-page research summary) and model article to the workshop.
+The language biography, one-page research summary, and model article should be emailed to the instructor one week prior to the workshop date.
+Participants are asked to have ready access to their own copy of these texts during the workshop.

 Form of the training: